chilcano/ghpages-holosec/_drafts/20200228-minimum-viable-security-for-a-k8s-webapp-tls-everywhere.md

 >   * There are 31 and 15 principles in total.
 > - [Cliff Berg’s Principles for High-Assurance Design (Architecting Secure and Reliable Enterprise Applications), 23/October/2005](https://www.amazon.com/High-Assurance-Design-Architecting-Enterprise-Applications/dp/0321793277), etc.

-There are many similarities between them at fundamental level, let's explore the OWASP for example:
+There are many similarities between them at fundamental level, let's explore the OWASP for example and do a quick analysis to see how TLS can help us to meet these Security Principles.

-OWASP Security Design Principles| Explanation                   | Is it about TLS?
+OWASP Security Design Principles| Explanation                   | How to TLS help us?
 ---                             | ---                           | ---
 1) Defense in Depth.            | Also known as layered defense.| TLS over HTTP provides a new secure layer.
 2) Fail Safe.                   | Unless a subject is given explicit access to an object, it should be denied access to that object. | TLS Certificates can encrypt at rest and in transit these objects.